Specialized Chiropractor Clinic

 - Satisfy an exacting client.

 My research began with looking at local competitors and understanding the needs they were meetings.
 Most clinics were using basic landing pages and most use some form of appointment booking service like JaneApp.
+After I examined the key differences and similarities between the websites I proceeded to compile a checklist with headings for things that I believed each was missing.
+These included pages and features such as youtube videos, testimonials, case studies, professional machines available, treatments, about us and careers page.

 I then looked at these sites through the lens of Facebook and Google Reviews to see what needs, if any, customers were discussing online.
+With this information, I developed the basis of my personas.
+I also spent some time reading client case studies to better understand the patients who would be using the site.
+Ultimately I felt that I was well equipped to translate their needs and address their pain points.

 My client wanted to time the website with the construction of their clinic and agreed on a four week time frame for four deliverables: initial mockup and edits, final mockup, initial developed site and edits, and final website.

+After all my user research was complete it was time to start wireframing starting with mobile.
 After a few email exchanges with the client I was able to create a nice skeleton of which elements should take precedence of each other using my personas as a research method to help me make these layout and design choices.
 Once I got those sorted out it was time for my initial high fidelity designs.

+After receiving edit notes on the initial mockup, they requested more prominence from their logo, so I ensured that the colours complemented the logo properly.
+The aesthetic choices were based on current trends while paving the way for any future ones.
 Since this website, fundamentally, traded in hope as an ideal, I wanted to minimize the corners while adding some fun colour and shaping to put the user at ease.
 A feature of the homepage the client enjoyed was the look and feel of the footer.
+Once I received final approval for the mockups, we moved on to development.